upstarter/automata/README.md

 ### Technologies
  [Elixir](https://elixir-lang.org/) & [OTP](https://en.wikipedia.org/wiki/Open_Telecom_Platform) provide the
  primitives for robust concurrent, fault-tolerant, highly available, self-healing distributed systems.
 Based on the Actor model, a singular Elixir `Process` embodies all 3 essential elements of computation: processing, storage, communications.
-It does so using very lightweight, isolated processes, each with its own stack, heap, and communications facilities (mailbox).
+It does so using very lightweight, isolated processes, each with its own stack, heap, and communications facilities (mailbox), and garbage collector.
 The Erlang VM (BEAM), with pre-emptive scheduling, acts somewhat as on operating system on top of an operating system.
-Pre-emption is good because it prevents bad processes from starving the rest of the system, allowing for higher degrees of concurrency and better interactive performance, even if the context switching overhead makes it a bit slower than other scheduler types.
+Pre-emption is good because it prevents bad processes from starving the rest of the system, allowing for higher degrees of concurrency and better interactive performance.

  [Behavior Trees](https://en.wikipedia.org/wiki/Behavior_tree_(artificial_intelligence,_robotics_and_control))
  are increasingly used in place of finite state machines (FSM's) and other AI